You may need to transfer money to someone in Ireland, the EU or a country outside the EU.

 Online banking and Strong Customer Authentication (SCA)

-- access their payment accounts online, for example to check their balance or if a transactions has been made,
+- access their payment accounts online, for example to check their balance or if a transaction has been made,

 - update their personal info online, for example change their address

 - make payments online.

 This new process is called Strong Customer Authentication (SCA).
 In order to access an online account you will need two of the following independent elements:

-- Knowledge, something only the user knows e.g. a password, pin
+- Knowledge, something only the user knows, for example, a password or pin

 - Possession, something only the user possesses (key material – like a card reader or mobile phone)

-- Inherence, something the user is (fingerprint, voice recognition, retinal id)
+- Inherence, something only the user is (fingerprint, voice recognition, retinal ID)

 Some transactions will be excluded from this additional step:

 - Low value transactions, for example those below €30.
 However, banks can apply SCA if, for example, five transactions have taken place since the last authentication or if the sum of previously exempted payments exceed a certain threshold for example €100.

-- Low-risk transactions: at the time of payment a if a transaction is deemed to be low risk it may be exempt.
+- Low-risk transactions: at the time of payment if a transaction is deemed to be low risk it may be exempt.
 An example of a low-risk transaction could be if all financial providers involved in the payment meet specific fraud rate thresholds.

 - Recurring payments: once set up, payments of the same value to the same merchant (such as subscriptions and membership fees) are exempt.
-However, payments that are made regularly to the same payee, but where the value changes each time (e.g. a utility bill), are not exempt.
+However, payments that are made regularly to the same payee, but where the value changes each time (for example, a utility bill), are not exempt.

 - Trusted beneficiaries: when making a purchase online customers may have the option to whitelist a business they trust to avoid having to authenticate future purchases.